Abdul-Mustafa/my-dart-quetion/README.md

 ## Fields
 10. What are the fields in dart programming language?
 11. What are the different parts of fields in dart?
+12. What are the static fields?
-12. Can we associate the static fields with Constructor?
+13. Can we associate the static fields with Constructor?
-13. What are visibility modifiers in dart?
+14. What are visibility modifiers in dart?
 ## Constructor
 ## What is the Constructor function?
 10. Why do we create more than one constructor?